 - 9’4 x 23 x 2 15/16 – 74litres

 - 10.5″ Single fin box

-- Satin Matte finish with polished deck detail
+- Satin Matte and with a polished finish

 - Handmade in North Devon